Include a gift in your will

 How to make a bequest

-If you would like to include a bequest to The Incorporated Cerebral Palsy Society of New Zealand in your existing Will, you can make a simple modification by adding a codicil (a codicil is a supplement to a Will that is intended to alter or modify it).
-To make sure your codicil is legal, we recommend it is checked and approved by a legal advisor.
+If you already have a current will and would like to include a bequest to The Incorporated Cerebral Palsy Society of New Zealand, you only need to add a codicil – a supplement to the existing will that is intended to alter or modify it.

 Wording for a bequest

-Here’s an indication of the accepted form of words that can be used to leave a bequest to The Cerebral Palsy Society of New Zealand
+Below is an example of the accepted wording that can be used to leave a bequest to The Incorporated Cerebral Palsy Society of New Zealand (this is our legal name):

 “I give and bequeath the sum of $_____________ (or) __________ % of my estate, (or) residue of my estate, (or) property or assets as follows

-You can let us know about the bequest
+You can let us know about your bequest

-There’s no requirement to tell us that you’re leaving a bequest to the Cerebral Palsy Society of New Zealand.
-However, we would like to make sure that your generous giving is suitably thanked and acknowledged in your lifetime.
-Deciding to tell us about your bequest can also be a good thing if your Will is challenged.
-If we’re in a position to demonstrate that we have a relationship with you, your wishes are less likely to be amended by the court.
+While you don’t need to tell us that you’re leaving a bequest to the Cerebral Palsy Society of New Zealand, if you choose to do so, it gives us an opportunity to honour and acknowledge your generosity during your lifetime.
+Another good reason for letting us know is in case your will is challenged.
+If the Society can demonstrate that we have a pre-existing relationship with you, your wishes are less likely to be amended by the court.

 Strictest confidence guaranteed

-Any bequest inquiries will be treated in the strictest confidence by the Cerebral Palsy Society of New Zealand.
-We will respect your wishes if you choose to remain anonymous.
+Any enquiries regarding making a bequest will be treated in the strictest confidence by the Cerebral Palsy Society of New Zealand.
+If you wish your gift to be anonymous, we will ensure that your wishes are honoured.

-If you would like to discuss leaving a bequest to the Cerebral Palsy Society of New Zealand or require further information, please call Sarah Rodgers, Fundraising and Grants Manager 0800 503 603 or send an email: firstname.lastname@example.org
+If you would like to discuss leaving a bequest to the Cerebral Palsy Society of New Zealand or require further information, please contact Sue Lewis-O’Halloran, VP Development at email@example.com or 027 387 7549.